This article is evidence-based, verified by Callista Chinenye Emecheta, MD.

 Also, in order to help reduce the “strangeness” of the illness and associated management, it may help to use visual aids like body charts to teach them about different body parts to possibly get them to show on the chart where they may be having pain or discomfort.

-Also, teach your childOpens in a new tab. to swallow drugs using vitamins as a test so that they can get familiar with taking medications when ill.
+Also, teach your child to swallow drugs using vitamins as a test so that they can get familiar with taking medications when ill.

 Managing the symptoms